In this issue:

 By Special Resolution, the AIJA Council has made amendments to the AIJA Rules, to bring them in line with recently inserted requirements under the Associations Incorporation Act 1991 (ACT), and to establish the Indigenous Justice Committee as a standing committee of the AIJA.
-The amended rules can be viewed by clicking here.

 Welcome to new AIJA members

 Council is pleased to welcome the 27 new members who have signed up to the AIJA so far this financial year.
 Council extends its thanks to all these new members, as well as our current members, for their support of the AIJA’s work.